Are California Rolls Healthy? A Closer Look at the Popular Sushi Staple

 Each of these components plays a role in the roll’s nutritional profile:

 • Sushi rice: This short-grain rice is seasoned with vinegar, sugar, and salt.
 It provides carbohydrates and a small amount of protein, but it’s also relatively high in calories due to added sugar and its high glycemic index.
+So this is a key factor when calculating the calories in a California roll.

 • Imitation crab: Made from processed white fish like pollock, surimi is low in fat but also low in real nutritional density compared to fresh seafood.